mypreview/woo-additional-terms/readme.txt

 3. Validation error notice appears if the checkbox is not checked.

 == Changelog ==
+= 1.3.1 =
+* Display the acceptance of terms & conditions on the order edit page.

 = 1.3.0 =
 * Additional terms content can now open up on the page when the link is clicked, and customers can review without leaving checkout.
 * Compatibility with WooCommerce 4.2.0